 4: Copying work environments between machines

-For example, I’ll often take screenshots in a fairly pristine Windows 10 environment3.
-By automatically saving those screenshots in OneDrive, they show up on my other machines within moments — including the Mac Pro I’m writing this article on.
-Or the Dell laptop in the other room.
-Or the MacBook Pro with which I travel.
-Without thinking about it at all, I can work on any of those machines at my convenience, and while it may sound a little far-fetched that I’d need my screenshots on upwards of four machines, it actually comes in more handy than you might think.
+For example, I often take screenshots in a fairly pristine Windows environment.3 By automatically saving those screenshots in OneDrive, they show up on my other machines within moments.
+Without thinking about it at all, I can work on any of my machines at my convenience, and while it may sound a little far-fetched that I’d need my screenshots on multiple different machines, it comes in handy more frequently than you might think.

-If you have multiple computers — particularly if you have multiple different computers in different locations, such as work and home –OneDrive is a convenient way to automatically replicate the files you work on to any of the locations or machines you might want to work.
+If you have multiple computers — particularly if you have multiple different computers in different locations, such as work and home — OneDrive is a convenient way to automatically replicate the files you work on to other locations or machines.

 5: Sharing files with others

-For example, here’s a link to an image I have stored within my OneDrive.
+For example, here’s a link to an image I have stored in my OneDrive.

-Anyone can click on it to see the picture — no OneDrive or Microsoft account is needed.
+Anyone can click on it to see the picture — no OneDrive or Microsoft account needed.